Who am I ?

-I am a Postdoctoral fellow in Thomas Pradeu’s ERC Project “Immunity, Development and the Microbiota (IDEM): Understanding the Continuous Construction of Biological Identity”.
+I was a Postdoctoral fellow in Thomas Pradeu’s ERC Project “Immunity, Development and the Microbiota (IDEM) in 2017-18: Understanding the Continuous Construction of Biological Identity”.

 I graduated in Philosophy from the University of Pavia (Italy) in 2004 and completed a PhD in Anthropology and Epistemology of Complex Systems at the University of Bergamo (Italy) in 2008, with a thesis on the complex systems approach and its role in the study of minimal living systems.